method-inc/sxsw13_nodejs_workshop/docs/session_overview.md

     * how many know JS (more than JQuery?)
     * how many know any Node
     * how many have built something meaningful in Node
+    * does anyone need help installing node or npm?

 ## Javascript Concepts (30 minutes)
   * functions, object